 Kappa: The Inhabitants of the Waters

-Kappa are aquatic creatures with humanoid bodies and turtle-like shells.
+Kappa are aquatic creatures with humanoid bodies and shells resembling those of turtles.
 The top of their heads has a cavity filled with water, representing their source of power.
-Although they are mischievous and dangerous, it is said that they can be bribed with cucumbers and are masters in medicine and sumo.
+Although they are mischievous and dangerous, it is said they can be bribed with cucumbers and are masters of medicine and sumo.

 Kitsune: The Magical Foxes